MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 ## What pattern do you want to match?
 [Pattern element, IdMatch element, Regex element]

 The pattern contains the list of what the sensitive information type is looking for.
-The pattern can include RegExes, keywords, and built-in functions (which perform tasks like running RegExes to find dates or addresses).
+The pattern can include RegExes, keywords, and built-in functions.
+Functions do task like running RegExes to find dates or addresses.
 Sensitive information types can have multiple patterns with unique confidences.

 In the following diagram, all of the patterns reference the same regular expression.
 This RegEx looks for a nine-digit number `(\d{9})` surrounded by white space `(\s) ... (\s)`.
 This regular expression is referenced by the `IdMatch` element, and is the common requirement for all patterns that look for the Employee ID entity. `IdMatch` is the identifier that the pattern is to trying to match.
 A `Pattern` element must have exactly one `IdMatch` element.